brotatotes/bht-automation/bht gen 3/Matthew/Chapter 27/Matthew 27 62 bht.md

 3. "To suppose them to have waited until the next morning would be absurd, as the disciples would be as likely to steal him away the first night as the second."

 ### John Calvin:
-1. "The enemies of Christ were indeed unworthy of having his resurrection made known to them; but it was proper that their insolence should be exposed, and every occasion of slander taken away from them, and that even their consciences should be convinced, so that they might not be held excusable for ignorance."
+1. "The resurrection of Christ would undoubtedly have been less manifest, or, at least, they would have had more plausible grounds for denying it, if they had not taken pains to station witnesses at the sepulcher."
-2. "Yet let us observe that God, as if he had hired them for the purpose, employed their services for rendering the glory of Christ more illustrious..."
+2. "We see then how the Lord not only disappointeth the crafty, but employs even their own schemes as snares for holding them fast, that he may draw and compel them to render obedience to him."
-3. "...with all persons of correct and sober judgment it was a sufficient testimony that Christ was risen, since his body, which had been placed in a grave, and protected by guards who surrounded it on all sides, was not to be found."
+3. "Yet let us observe that God, as if he had hired them for the purpose, employed their services for rendering the glory of Christ more illustrious."

 ### Philip Schaff:
-1. "The day of the preparation was Friday, as is plain from Mark 15:45."
+1. "The morrow, which is the day after the preparation...The first day of the Passover (Friday) was in one sense a Sabbath, hence this designation is more definite."
-2. "The first day of the Passover (Friday) was in one sense a Sabbath, hence this designation is more definite."
+2. "While our Lord rested in the tomb, they desecrated the Sabbath, despite their great scrupulousness."
-3. "While our Lord rested in the tomb, they desecrated the Sabbath, despite their great scrupulousness."
+3. "It is urged that this must have taken place on Friday evening after six o'clock...But their anxiety was about the night preceding the third day...This is accounted for, if we suppose that this incident occurred on Saturday, and not on Friday evening after six o'clock."

 ### John Gill:
-1. "It shows what consciences these men had, who accused the disciples of Christ of a violation of the Sabbath, for plucking a few ears of corn on that day; and yet they themselves could leave their devotions, and first meet together and agree upon an address to Pilate, and then go in a body to his palace."
+1. "And yet they themselves could leave their devotions... and make the sepulchre sure, sealing the stone, and setting a watch, which were servile works, and, according to their laws and traditions, not to be done on the sabbath day; and yet they scrupled them not, notwithstanding their characters and profession."
-2. "They feared his resurrection; and though they could not prevent the thing, they consult to hinder the credit of it."
+2. "These were the inveterate and implacable enemies of Christ; they took counsel how to put him to death; they employed Judas to betray him... they got him condemned to death, and followed him to the cross, where they mocked him."
-3. "These were the inveterate and implacable enemies of Christ; they took counsel how to put him to death; they employed Judas to betray him, and sent a band of soldiers with him to take him."
+3. "Though he was dead, they feared his resurrection; and though they could not prevent the thing, they consult to hinder the credit of it."

 ### John Wesley:
 1. "The day of preparation was the day before the Sabbath, whereon they were to prepare for the celebration of it."